MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/hellodata-a-simple-ado-application.md

 4. Create a **TextBox** on the form below the grid and set its properties as shown in the table.
 The form should look similar to the following figure when you are finished.

-5. Finally, copy the code listed in "[HelloData Code](hellodata-code.md)" and paste it into the code editor window of the form.
+5. Finally, copy the code listed in [HelloData Code](hellodata-code.md) and paste it into the code editor window of the form.
 Press **F5** to run the code.

 > [!NOTE]